 - Describe your research project.
 What will its focus be?
 What do you hope to learn from conducting this research?
 What is its significance within your discipline and for a broader audience?

 - Describe your research activities and methods.
 Provide an overview of the literature related to your project, including important citations.
 What resources will you need to conduct this research?

 - Provide a timetable for your research.
 (Note: if your research involves human subjects, allow time for prior approval by the UST Institutional Review Board)

 - Describe your educational background and how it prepares you to conduct this research.
 What related courses have you taken?
 How does this research fit into your development as a scholar or a professional?

 - What other sources of funding for this research do you currently have or have you applied for this year?

 4. Transcript (unofficial is acceptable)

-Contact Dr. Young-ok An, Director, Luann Dummer Center for Women at 962-6118 or via e-mail to email@example.com.
+Please contact Dr. Young-ok An, Director, Luann Dummer Center for Women via email at firstname.lastname@example.org.